databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/21-ddl-undrop-table.md

 :::tip
 * If a table with the same name already exists, `UNDROP` will get the error: `ERROR 1105 (HY000): Code: 2308, displayText = Undrop Table 'test' already exists.`
-* `UNDROP` relies on the Databend time travel feature.
+* `UNDROP` relies on the Databend time travel feature, the table can be restored only within a retention period, default is 24 hours.

 :::